mvolar/SatXplor/README.md

 ## Usage

-Running EuSatXplor is simple, you just edit the `run_config.json` file:
+Running SatXplor is simple, you just edit the `run_config.json` file:

 ```json
 {